LukasBombach/old-type-js/README.md

 ## License

-MIT.
 See `LICENSE.txt` in this directory.